top of page

 About

-This section describes the BRUSH project and what supervised toothbrushing programmes are, their impact on oral health, effectiveness and cost-effectiveness, and geographical areas running throughout England.
+Supervised Toothbrushing programmes are the focus of the BRUSH project.
+Here we explain what they are, their impact on oral health, their effectiveness and cost-effectiveness, and the geographical spread of programmes across England.

 supervised toothbrushing club